UW-Madison-DSI/soil_organic_carbon_ml_lab/README.md

 The soil organic carbon data used in this project can be sourced from public datasets, as described [here](https://github.com/UW-Madison-DSI/soil_organic_carbon_ml_lab/blob/main/docs/soc_forecasting.pdf) or can be loaded from your local directory.

 - **states_shape/States_shapefile.shp**: Shapefile used for geospatial analysis of states.
 - **data/sample_soc_observations/**: Contains sample data for soil organic carbon observations.
-This data was retrived in a big effor of data extraction from public sources.
+This data was retrieved with extensive effort of data extraction from various public sources.

-Ensure that the data is structured correctly in the required format before running the models.
+Ensure the data is structured correctly in the required format before running the models.

 ## Features